-(objects or components).
-Symmetric approaches, such as Fractal-AOP [17] or FAC [45], try to use the same entities to model the base system and aspects.
+Fractal-AOP [45] or FAC [46], try to use the same entities to model the base system and aspects.
 This second approach is better for reusability because if aspects are modeled as components, they can be used as regular components as well as aspects.
-A lot of approaches try to merge in a symmetric way aspect-oriented and component-oriented approaches to benefit from the modularity properties of both approaches.
+A lot of approaches try to merge aspect-oriented and component-oriented approaches in a symmetric way to benefit from the modularity properties of both approaches.

-In Scl, we support some aspect-oriented features in a symmetric way.
-Aspects are regular components and weaving is entirely determined by connections established using special connectors and ports characteristics.
-The join points - well defined points in the execution of a program where aspects can be woven - are generally [29,50,17,45] method calls, method call receptions, method executions or attribute accesses.
-All the joint points that are available in aspect-oriented languages built on the top of object-oriented languages, are not suitable for a component-oriented language.
-For example, in Aspect J, it is possible to specify joint points on private features of a class such as attribute accesses.
-Since encapsulation is key property of component-oriented languages, we only integrate in SCL the joint points that do not break this property.
-We choose to support the following join points: before/after/around service invocation receptions by a port or before/after/around the connection/disconnection of a port.
-Figure 15 shows an example that uses an AD-VICECONNECTOR and a regular component 1 to log the service invocations received by our PasswordManager component.
+In SCL, we support some aspect-oriented features in a symmetric way.
+Aspects are regular components and weaving is entirely determined by connections established using special connectors and port characteristics.
+The joint points-well defined points in the execution of a program where aspects can be woven-are generally [42,44-46] method calls, method call receptions, method executions or attribute accesses.
+All the joint points that are available in aspect-oriented languages built on the top of object-oriented languages are not suitable for a COL. For example, in AspectJ, it is possible to specify joint points on private features of a class such as attribute accesses.
+Since encapsulation is key property of COLs, we only integrate in SCL the joint points that do not break this property.
+We choose to support the following joint points: before/after/around service invocation receptions by a port or before/after/around the connection/disconnection of a port.
+Fig. 15 shows an example that uses an ADVICECONNECTOR and a regular component 1 to log the service invocations received by our PasswordManager component.